exosite/getting-started-solution-template/README.md

 # Getting Started Solution Template

 This page describes the project structure used to set and update a Murano Solution.
-Murano templates can be used in two distinct ways:
-- To synchronize an existing Murano solution with a local project folder using the [Murano-CLI](http://docs.exosite.com/development/tools/murano-cli/).
-- To publish it as template element on the Murano Exchange marketplace to make it available from other Murano businesses.
-In such case the source code and repo is obfuscated for the template users.
+Murano templates can be used to publish it as template element on the Murano Exchange marketplace to make it available from other Murano businesses.
 Learn more about [Murano Exchange here](http://docs.exosite.com/reference/ui/exchange/authoring-elements-guide.md).

 ## Template directories structure